siddarth-c/MachineLearning/RNN/Image Captioning/README.md

 Used the [Flicker8K](https://www.kaggle.com/shadabhussain/flickr8k) from Kaggle.

-This project is loosely inspired from the [Show and Tell paper](https://arxiv.org/abs/1411.4555) by Google.
+This project is loosely inspired from the [Show, Attend and Tell paper](https://arxiv.org/abs/1411.4555) by Google.

 Also refer this [link](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) for a clear understanding on LSTM.